chupstee/data.sugar/README.md

 # About data.sugar

-This repository is a collection of Jupyter notebooks made out of interest in data science.
+This repository is a collection of Jupyter notebooks made out of interest in Data Science.
 These research projects support [@data.sugar Instagram blog](https://www.instagram.com/data.sugar/), which is a scientific-popular blog.

 While the Instagram blog summarizes the findings and conclusions, the full researches are available here.